Resources for reopening libraries

 Libraries are planning the task of reopening, with state, territory and local governments easing restrictions in the coming weeks.
 ALIA has created a strategic checklist which includes information on staff support, services that need to be phased in (or out), communications planning, and safety precautions.
 Every library will need to carry out its own risk assessment and establish operational guidelines, for example, about how to manage face-to-face inquiries when sharing a computer screen would breach the social distancing requirements.

-ALIA has also created a Guidance on record keeping for contact tracing during COVID-19, in response to member concerns around privacy and directives to collect personal information from library visitors.
+- 21 May 2020, ALIA created a Guidance on record keeping for contact tracing during COVID-19, in response to member concerns around privacy and directives to collect personal information from library visitors.

 CampaiGn toolkit: 'We're back.
 Tell us how you missed us.'

-ALIA has launched the 'We're back.
+- ALIA has launched the 'We're back.
 Tell us how you missed us campaign'.
 The campaign includes free downloadable and editable materials, and a survey where library patrons can provide their feedback on what they missed most when their local library was closed.
 There are two toolkits: one for public libraries, which also links to a public survey, and one for other libraries.
-Public library staff can also encourage their patrons to complete the Your library: tell us how you missed us survey.

 During a time where many people are now working from home, and organisations are delivering online services and events, online security and safety consideration continues to be an important factor in library and information work.

 One such risk is the growing occurrence of nuisance activity on video teleconferencing platforms, often referred to as “zoombombing”, as the main platform affected is Zoom.
 Schools and public libraries who are using these platforms to stream online events and classrooms to groups should be aware of the risks, especially as there have been incidences of strangers broadcasting offensive material through these channels.
 The following articles outline the issue, and provide strategies for preventing this online behaviour.